unhurdle/creative-installer/Documentation/BlueSky/README.md

 First, let's think of anything that might be relevant to making an installer.

-Initially this can be listed here, but eventually these subjects will become large and will be moved to a subfolder/subdocument.
+Initially this can be listed here, but eventually these subjects might become large and would need be moved to a subfolder/subdocument.

+Below a raw list of 'stuff I can think of' - most will probably not make it into my Xojo installer, but I want to make the conscious decision of considering or ignoring each aspect, rather than realize that something is important when it is too late.

 * Platform: